ubffm/arcapi/README.md

 transliteration in library records.

 This is a simple GET request where the last element in the URL is a JSON array of records to be converted.
+[An actual URL will be given here when there is one.]
 Retroconversion is a time-consuming process, and this array should not be too long, so as to avoid timeouts.
-Probably less than one hundred would be ideal.
-The user is encouraged to multiple requests concurrently if a large amount of records needs to be processed.
+Probably less than one hundred records per-request would be ideal.
+The user is encouraged to send multiple requests concurrently if a large amount of records needs to be processed.
+(Of course, if you are using an asynchronous client, please don't accidentally DoS us.)

 Each client request shall contain an array of records for which the titles will be converted.